-The latest development in DNSSEC key management appeared with BIND 9.16, and is the full integration of key management into named.
+Since BIND 9.16, key management is fully integrated ingo named.
 Managing the signing process and rolling of these keys has been described in Easy-Start Guide for Signing Authoritative Zones and is not repeated here.
 A few points are worth noting, though:

-- The dnssec-policy statement in the named configuration file describes all aspects of the DNSSEC policy, including the signing.
-With dnssec-keymgr, this is split between two configuration files and two programs. - The dnssec-policy statement requires to zone to use dynamic DNS, or that inline-signing is enabled. - It is possible to manage some zones served by an instance of BIND through dnssec-policy and others through dnssec-keymgr, but this is not recommended.
-Although it should work, if you modify the configuration files and inadvertently specify a zone to be managed by both systems, BIND will not operate properly.
+- The dnssec-policy statement in the named configuration file describes all aspects of the DNSSEC policy, including the signing. - The dnssec-policy statement requires to zone to use dynamic DNS, or that inline-signing is enabled.